otto-de/solr/README.md

    the Solr minor release branch
 1. Add the [branch-test.yaml](.github/workflows/branch-test.yaml)
    Github Action Workflow to your new branch
-1. Apply all fixes from the `features/**` branches to our candidate branch and make sure things integrate well (`./gradlew check`)
+1. Cherry pick all fixes from the `features/**` branches to our candidate branch and make sure things integrate well (`./gradlew check`)
-1. Create and push a release tag `9.5.0`.
-This will trigger a release build and promote the tag to a release version
+1. Create and push your changes to the candidate branch.
+This will trigger a last `./gradlew check`